-Meeting Schedule: The MCSCD Board of Supervisors typically meets at 12:30 pm on the first Thursday of each month.
+Meeting Schedule: The MCSCD Board of Supervisors typically meets at 12:30 pm on the second Thursday of each month.
 If you plan to attend a monthly meeting, we advise you to call ahead to confirm that no changes have occurred, 609-586-9603.
 Meetings will take place at the MCSCD and AEI Education Building at 590 Hughes Drive, Hamilton Square, NJ, 08690 unless otherwise noted.